 Understanding of disease nature history

 Model construction should combine the efforts from multiple parties including clinical and economic experts and decision makers from the context of interest, and make best utilization of all available evidence.
 Neither the modeler nor the clinician alone could complete the task that conceptualizes an accuracy-simplicity balanced model.
-Accuracy of the model depends on whether the structure accounts for all important events or transitions and probabilities (25).
-A thorough understanding of the disease is crucial for defining the possible health states in the model as well as capturing the occurrence of clinical events beyond follow-up (50).
+Accuracy of the model depends on whether the structure accounts for all important events or transitions and probabilities [25].
+A thorough understanding of the disease is crucial for defining the possible health states in the model as well as capturing the occurrence of clinical events beyond follow-up [50].

 Model characteristic and techniques

-The key consideration of decision analytical model selection is the acceptance of the modelling technique, model ‘error’, model appropriateness, dimensionality, and ease and speed of model development (32).
+The key consideration of decision analytical model selection is the acceptance of the modelling technique, model ‘error’, model appropriateness, dimensionality, and ease and speed of model development [32].
 Decision trees are usually used when the process is not complicated, the recurrence of disease is not important and the time frame is short.
 Markov models are more feasible when simple chronic interventions are conducted.
-When the interaction is important, discrete event time and system dynamics could construct a more comprehensive and interactive system but the development time and cost may significantly increase (51).
+When the interaction is important, discrete event time and system dynamics could construct a more comprehensive and interactive system but the development time and cost may significantly increase [51].

-Figure 5 shows a flow chart for selecting the appropriate decision models based on the mentioned summaries and guidelines recommended by Barton et al. (15) and Cooper et al. (32).
+Figure 5 shows a flow chart for selecting the appropriate decision models based on the mentioned summaries and guidelines recommended by Barton et al [15] and Cooper et al [32].

-Figure 5.
-Scheme of selecting appropriate model type

 Data quality and availability

 The quality and availability of data is another key element for selection and development of decision analytical models.
 Without sufficient and high quality data, development of models will be difficult and result in low validity.
 As discussed above, synthesizing evidence is one of the most important fields that decision analytical modelling could help with in economic evaluation.
-Generally, the information needed as input parameter for economic evaluation is derived from different kinds of data sources (52), which include randomized clinical trial (RCT), observational studies, secondary data analysis (e.g. Meta-analysis) and expert opinions (50).
+Generally, the information needed as input parameter for economic evaluation is derived from different kinds of data sources [52], which include randomized clinical trial (RCT), observational studies, secondary data analysis (e.g., Meta-analysis) and expert opinions [50].
 For the topics of interest in liver transplantation, ethical considerations may additionally constrain the option of performing RCT.
 Therefore, data from published literature needs to be aggregated and be approached in this context.
 Especially reviews and reports of European Liver Transplant Registry (ELTR), Organ Procurement and Transplantation Network (OPTN) and Scientific Registry of Transplant Recipients (SRTR) database are valuable sources.

 However, the aggregated data may cause incorrect estimation of parameters within the models especially when multiple inputs are derived from single publications.
 In this situation, individual data from electronic medical data bases or re-analysis of available published individual level data will be more appropriate.
-When several studies provide results on same parameters of interest, researchers usually need to combine the different results by meta-analytical methods (53) or adopt the results reported in meta-analyses.
+When several studies provide results on same parameters of interest, researchers usually need to combine the different results by meta-analytical methods [53] or adopt the results reported in meta-analyses.
 When potential biases in the original research or meta-analyses are handled appropriately, inclusion of these results might increase uncertainty, which will be notable when constructing the model.
-Although the experts’ opinion is the least preferable data source because of the subjectivity, it may still play an important role when other source of evidence is absent, particularly to evaluate cost and resource use (54).
+Although the experts’ opinion is the least preferable data source because of the subjectivity, it may still play an important role when other source of evidence is absent, particularly to evaluate cost and resource use [54].

 Good practice guideline for modelling